Best practices for cost optimization

 A job is a way to run non-interactive code on a Databricks compute instance.
 For example, you can run an extract, transform, and load (ETL) workload interactively or on a schedule.
 Of course, you can also run jobs interactively in the notebook UI.
 However, on job compute, the non-interactive workloads will cost significantly less than on all-purpose compute.
 See the pricing overview to compare Jobs Compute and All-Purpose Compute.

 An additional benefit for some jobs is that each job or workflow can run on a new compute instance, isolating workloads from each other.
 However, multitask workflows can also reuse compute resources for all tasks, so the compute startup time occurs only once per workflow.
-See Use Azure Databricks compute with your jobs.
+See Configure compute for jobs.

 Use SQL warehouse for SQL workloads